Muscina stabulans: Habitat

 The false stable fly was found in a study determining synanthropy (ecological association with humans) of adult Muscidae collected in urban, rural and natural environments in Valdivia, Chile.
 According to the study, M. stabulans are mostly found in rural and natural neighborhoods, and rarely inhabit cities.
 The distribution of Muscina species tends to be spread throughout the United States.
 For the most part, M. stabulans is active year-round, but fly activity tends to peak in the summer months, when the number of generation cycles also peak.

 The habitat of M. stabulans is similar to that of the house fly, Musca domestica.
 False stable flies have been spotted in animal housing, such as poultry houses, as well as in the mucosal linings of mammalian intestines.
 They can be found on carrion in various decomposition stages, but they exhibit a strong preference for the later stages of decomposition.
 They are able to reach a buried body in shallow ground through several inches of dirt.

 Diet

 Larvae of false stable fly consume various kinds of decomposing material, including fruit, fungi, excrement and carrion.

 Myiasis

 There have been rare instances of myiasis linked to M. stabulans.
 A twenty-year-old male from a rural part of India was reported with a rare case of intestinal myiasis.
-Symptoms included abdominal discomfort, bloated abdomen, and after meals.
+Symptoms included abdominal discomfort, bloated abdomen, and fecal urgency after meals.
 His stool sample was watery and contained sparse fecal matter, but it was littered with maggots.
 A repeat sample two hours later also displayed positive signs of maggots.
 These maggots were submitted to the Vector Control Research Center (VCRC) in Puducherry and identified as M. stabulans.